TabimaLab/lab_website/team/index.md

 {% include section.html background="images/banner.jpg" dark=true%}

 We are always interested in potential Ph.
-D. students or Postdoctoral researchs that want to join the team!
+D. students or Postdoctoral researchers that want to join the team!

 {%
   include link.html